How Predictive Procurement Solves Challenges in the Food and Beverage Industry

 “In the procurement world, time is of the essence.
 Arkestro’s innovations make us faster and the faster we get, the more we can accomplish, and the more successful we can be.”

-Arkestro helps procurement teams reduce time with no login, training, or dependency on user adoption to create tangible business impact.
-Organizations using it have seen improved data quality and dramatic cost savings within days of implementation.
+Enterprises using the platform have seen improved data quality and dramatic cost savings within days of implementation.

 Arkestro can help align more spend with preferred suppliers, including every definition of “preferred,” like ESG, local suppliers, and supplier diversity.

 Most businesses have seen how technology revolutionizes the way we do business.
-PPO can help companies mitigate the talent shortage by influencing more spend with the same effort.
+Predictive technology can help companies mitigate the talent shortage by influencing more spend with the same effort.

-Arkestro is a recommendation engine that learns from your organization’s data (and best supplier selection decisions) to eliminate manual validation, approval, and data-entry steps across the entire procurement cycle.
+The Arkestro platform is a recommendation engine that learns from your organization’s data (and best supplier selection decisions) to eliminate manual validation, approval, and data-entry steps across the entire procurement cycle.

 Predictive Procurement: Improving the Future of Food and Beverage Procurement

-Here’s a real-life example of how Arkestro’s embedded predictive procurement platform gives procurement teams the needed speed and resulting competitive edge.
+Take this example of how Arkestro’s Predictive Procurement platform gives procurement teams the needed speed and resulting competitive edge.

-Bel Brands, a multinational cheese producer, implemented Arkestro to manage interactions with its 3,500 suppliers.
+Bel Brands, a multinational cheese producer, implemented the Arkestro platform to manage interactions with its 3,500 suppliers.

-After rolling out Arkestro, Bel Brands reports a 20% to 25% increase in sourcing velocity.
-Quoting happened much more quickly, more strategically, and with a corresponding increase in team productivity.
+After rolling out Arkestro, Bel Brands reported a 20% to 25% increase in sourcing velocity.
+Quoting happened much quicker, more strategically, and with an increase in team productivity.
 In addition, Arkestro delivered a 10% savings on the final quote.

-The bottom line is that food and beverage companies need to adopt predictive procurement to meet the challenges of 2023.
-The easiest and most effective way is to join food industry success stories like Bel Brands in switching to Arkestro.
+The bottom line is that food and beverage companies need to adopt predictive procurement to meet the challenges of today’s environment.
+Volatility is ongoing and procurement teams that continue to react after the market moves will remain at a disadvantage.

-Book a demo to see how predictive procurement powered by machine learning, human behavior science, and game theory will keep your business ahead of the market and thriving through all the challenges of 2023.
+Book a demo to see how predictive procurement powered by machine learning, human behavior science, and game theory will keep your business ahead of the market.